Chapter 1 Introduction

 1.1.5 Conducting Power Analyses

 During the process of proposing, seeking funding for, and planning an empirical research study, researchers need to justify the design of the study, including the size of the sample that they aim to collect.
 Part of such justifications may involve a power analysis, or an approximation of the probability that the study will show a statistically significant effect, given assumptions about the magnitude of true effects and other aspects of the data-generating process.
+Researchers may also wish to compare the power of different possible designs in order to inform decisions about how to carry out the proposed study given a set of monetary and temporal constraints.

 Many guidelines and tools are available for conducting power analysis for various research designs, including software such as PowerUp!
 (Dong and Maynard 2013), the Generalizer (Tipton 2013), G*Power (Faul et al. 2009), and PUMP (Hunter, Miratrix, and Porter 2024).
 These tools use analytic formulas for power, which are often derived using approximations and simplifying assumptions about a planned design.
 Simulation provides a very general-purpose alternative for power calculations, which can avoid such approximations and simplifications.
 By repeatedly simulating data based on a hypothetical process and then analyzing data following a specific protocol, one can computationally approximate the power to detect an effect of a specified size.

-In particular, using simulation instead of analytic formulas allows for power analyses that are more nuanced and more tailored to the researcher’s circumstance than what can be obtained from available software.
+Using simulation instead of analytic formulas allows for power analyses that are more nuanced and more tailored to the researcher’s circumstance than what can be obtained from available software.
 For example, simulation can be useful for the following:

-When estimating power in multi-site, block- or cluster-randomized trials, the formulas implemented in available software assume that sites are of equal size and that outcome distributions are unrelated to the size of each site.
+• When estimating power in multi-site, block- or cluster-randomized trials, the formulas implemented in available software assume that sites are of equal size and that outcome distributions are unrelated to the size of each site.
 Small deviations from these assumptions are unlikely to change the results, but in practice, researchers may face situations where sites vary quite widely in size or where site-level outcomes are related to site size.
 Simulation can estimate power in this case.

-There are some closed-form expressions for power to test mediational relations (i.e., indirect and direct effects) in a variety of different experimental designs, and these formulas are now available in PowerUp!.
+• There are some closed-form expressions for power to test mediational relations (i.e., indirect and direct effects) in a variety of different experimental designs, and these formulas are now available in PowerUp!.
 However, the formulas involve a large number of parameters (including some where it may be difficult to develop credible assumptions) and they apply only to a specific analytic model for the mediating relationships.
 Researchers planning a study to investigate mediation might therefore find it useful to generate realistic data structures and conduct power analysis via simulation.

 1.1.6 Simulating processess